Firefly Aftercare Resource List

 Journaling prompts

-When time timer goes off, set it for 5 more minutes and start with one of these:
+When the timer goes off, set it for 5 more minutes and start with one of these:

 If you are able, find a trusted person or pet to read this to after.